 The primary symptoms associated with hip pain are pain throughout the thigh, the area within of the hip joint, the groin, the exterior of the hip joint, or the buttocks.
 Other aches and pains throughout your body, like those from the low back, can also radiate for the sides, and make it feel just like the pain is coming from there.

 Should your hip pain be triggered by muscle problems, osteoarthritis or tendonitis, it can usually be handled by over-the-counter medications like acetaminophen, ibuprofen, or naproxen.
 Rheumatoid arthritis sufferers will most likely be cared for with anti-inflammatory prescription medications like corticosteroids, or anti-rheumatic drugs like methotrexate or sulfasalzine.
+There are also more natural anti-inflammatory substances like curcumin or turmeric.
+An example of one such product is here.

 Other choices include working out, usually low-impact pursuits like swimming, stretching out and weight training, all targeted at enhancing joint range of motion and lowering the hip pain.
 Another treatment choice that can improve flexibility and reduce pain is a more hands-on physical approach like chiropractic, which lessens and can eliminate pain.